 Handling the needle

 If you have a manual record player, you want to place the arm and needle on the outer edge of the record.
 Be sure not to scratch the needle across the record to try and get it to play.
-Most likely, the music will start automatically, so just be patient.

 Within the city limits of NOLA, you may find Camilla hammering away on her 88, playing anything from old jazz to modern country music.
 Camilla's goal is to one day open a piano studio in New Orleans where she can teach the black and whites and other common jazz instruments to enthusiastic students.
 Ms. Haywood hopes to bring instruments to old and new musicians alike, reviewing pianos, orchestral instruments, and other products that make her tap her fingers to the beats.